awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/update-greengrass-core-v2.md

 <a name="component-patch-update"></a>When you deploy a component, AWS IoT Greengrass installs the latest supported versions of all component dependencies for that component\.
 Because of this, new patch versions of AWS\-provided public components might be automatically deployed to your core devices if you add new devices to a thing group, or you update the deployment that targets those devices\.
 Some automatic updates, such as a nucleus update, can cause your devices to restart unexpectedly\.

-When the version of the [Greengrass nucleus component ]()changes, the AWS IoT Greengrass Core software—which includes the nucleus and all other components on your device—restarts to apply the changes\.
-Because of the [impact on core devices]() when the nucleus component is updated, you might want to control when a new nucleus patch version is deployed to your devices\.
+When the version of the [Greengrass nucleus component](greengrass-nucleus-component.md) changes, the AWS IoT Greengrass Core software—which includes the nucleus and all other components on your device—restarts to apply the changes\.
+When the nucleus component is updated, it has an [impact on core devices](#ota-update-considerations)\.
+Because of this, consider controlling when a new nucleus patch version is deployed to your devices\.
 To do so, you must directly include the Greengrass nucleus component in your deployment\.
-Directly including a component means that you include a specific version of that component in your deployment configuration and do not rely on component dependencies to deploy that component to your devices\.
+This means that you are including a specific version of that component in your deployment configuration and are not relying on component dependencies to deploy that component to your devices\.
 For more information about defining dependencies in your component recipes, see [Recipe format](component-recipe-reference.md#recipe-format)\.

 Review the following table to understand the update behavior for the Greengrass nucleus component based on your actions and deployment configurations\.